A duplex ultrasound is a test to see how blood moves through your arteries and veins.

 There are no risks.

-Cigarette smoking may change the results of an ultrasound of the arms and legs, because nicotine can cause the arteries to shrink (constrict).
+Smoking may change the results of an ultrasound of the arms and legs.
+This happens because nicotine can cause the arteries to shrink (constrict).